CraftmanSam/s-inputs/README.md

 #### Events
 Name | Params | Description
 ---- | ------ | -----------
-input | value | Fires on input content changed.
-Part of the `v-model` binding.
+input | value | Fires on interaction with the input.
+Part of the `v-model` binding. change | value | Fires when the value has been commited on the input.
+Usually on blur.
+Only if the value has changed.

 #### Methods
 Name | Params | Description